input-output-hk/partner-chains/docs/intro.md

     --chain <CHAIN_SPEC>
 ```

-Parameters are effective two epochs after the block their change is included in.
+Parameters are effective two epochs after the block in which their change is included.
 Running this command for epoch N+2 after changing the Ariadne parameters is a good way to confirm
 that the parameters have been changed correctly.